-VIVA A QUESTIONS 1) Explain the flow of execution for a Nested query 2) Differentiate between flow of execution in Nested Query and Correlated Query?
-3) What happens if we eliminate HAVING clause in a query which is having both GROUP BY and HAVING clauses.
-4) What are the different types of Nested Queries?
-5) What are the different types of Correlated Queries?
+- 1) Explain the flow of execution for a Nested query - 2) Differentiate between flow of execution in Nested Query and Correlated Query? - 3) How is UNION ALL different from UNION? - 4) Does INTERSECT include duplicate rows? - 5) What happens if one of the queries in an INTERSECT operation returns no rows?